domenipavec/rpi-dashboard/docs/configuration/README.md

 This is the main configuration file, it describes global configuration as well as default configuration for modules.

 ### [rpi.users](rpiusers.md)
 This file is used to store username and passwords.
-Use the tool from Monkey's auth plugin to create it.

 ### [modules.conf](modulesconf.md)
 This file is used for configuring each module separately.
 Here you can set user access permission and disable modules.